Title: Distinguished Professor

 Location: Davis, California, United States

-Robert Darrell Cardiff, Distinguished Professor at the University of California, Davis, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in pathology.
+Robert Darrell Cardiff, Distinguished Professor, Emeritus, at the University of California, Davis, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in pathology and education.

 For more information, please visit: